Ottawa Treaty: Canada's Mine Action

 Mines Action Canada grew out of the efforts of Canadian non-governmental agencies concerned about the rapidly spreading impact of landmines and cluster munitions.
 The group was successful in garnering positive Canadian government attention to the call for a ban by mobilizing Canadians to demand action.
 By 1996, sustained and growing citizen action led Minister Axworthy of the Canadian Department of Foreign Affairs and International Trade to collaborate with Mines Action Canada and the International Campaign to Ban Landmines.
 This in turn led to the Government of Canada challenging other countries to negotiate and sign a treaty banning ban landmines within one year.
 This call to action led directly to the signing of the "Convention on the Prohibition on the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction" commonly known as the 'mine ban treaty' one year later in December 1997.
 Mines Action Canada was hosted by Physicians for Global Survival, chaired by Valerie Warmington and coordinated by Celina Tuttle from the coalition's inception until after the treaty was signed.

 Diana, Princess of Wales

 Once in the final stages leading into the treaty, the Ottawa Treaty was ardently championed by Diana, Princess of Wales.
 In January 1997, she visited Angola and walked near a minefield to dramatize its dangers.
 In January 1997, Angola's population was approximately 10 million and had about 10–20 million land mines in place from its civil war.
 In August 1997, she visited Bosnia with the Landmine Survivors Network.
 Her work with landmines focused on the injuries and deaths inflicted on children.
+Her death a few weeks later propelled the cause on the world stage and, as reported by Time magazine in their September 1997 edition, "After her death, the treaty... took on the luster of a humanitarian memorial to Diana and her cause."
 When the Second Reading of the Landmines Bill took place in 1998 in the British House of Commons, Foreign Secretary Robin Cook praised Diana and paid tribute to her work on landmines.